Malaya (film): Plot

-Using money and intimidation, they succeed in purchasing all the available rubber, but eventually the Japanese commander, Colonel Tomura (Richard Loo), gets wind of the scheme.
-On the last trip to transport the remaining rubber - belonging to German plantation owner Bruno Gerber (Roland Winters) - to a waiting freighter, Carnaghan smells an ambush.
+Using money and intimidation, they succeed in purchasing all the available rubber, but eventually the Japanese commander, Colonel Tomura, gets wind of the scheme.
+On the last trip to transport the remaining rubber (belonging to German plantation owner Bruno Gerber) to a waiting freighter, Carnaghan smells an ambush.
 He forces Gerber to confess that he tipped off Tomura.
-Royer decides to try going around the ambush, but Carnaghan refuses to go with him.
-Royer is killed by the waiting soldiers.
+Royer decides to try going around the ambush; Carnaghan refuses to go with him.
+He and the Dutchman hear the machine guns slaughtering everyone in the boats—including Royer.